Frequently asked questions and answers for companies

 If the risk of an infection at the workplace has increased significantly, for example, if the work involves continuous personal contact, personal protective equipment such as respiratory equipment, protective gloves, eye protection and, if necessary, protective clothing must be worn.
 Personal protective equipment must be maintained, cleaned and changed regularly.

 Yes.
-It is currently estimated that the infectiousness begins about a day before the onset of symptoms.
-It should be noted, however, that some infected people are also completely asymptomatic or very mildly symptomatic and may also spread the disease.
+The current estimate is that the virus becomes infections about 1–2 days before the onset of symptoms.
+Currently, people exposed to an infection in the 48 hours preceding the onset of symptoms are tracked.
+It should also be noted that some of the infected people are completely asymptomatic or experience very mild symptoms and can also spread the disease.

 A pandemic is a situation where a virus has spread everywhere and there are no areas that can be said to be completely safe.
-According to the instructions given by the Government, all people returning from most of the countries must undergo a two-week period of voluntary quarantine-like conditions.
-Read more about THL's instructions for passengers and employees arriving in Finland.
+According to the instructions given by the Government, all people returning from most of the countries must undergo a 10-days period of voluntary quarantine-like conditions.
+Starting from 1st of October, this quarantine can be terminated with two negative coronavirus tests.
+Read more about THL travelling and coronaviruspandemic

 With regard to entering the workplace, the instructions of the workplace are followed.
 The occupational health care service provider will not issue sick leave certificates to people without symptoms.

 When planning a business trip, it is important to carefully map the current epidemic situation in the destination country area, possible entry and other restrictions, and hygiene recommendations.
+When travelling to Finland or from Finland, you need to take into consideration the airlines and countries rules regarding coronavirus tests and quarantine times.
 At the same time, it is necessary to ensure the adequacy of insurance cover and to think with special care about the operating model in case of travel illness or quarantine.

 Read more about travel destinations and border regulations: